 Snapshot: The Bosch Athlet BCH6AT25AU cordless stick vacuum has limited features.
 But how well does it clean floors?

-Snapshot: The Dirt Devil Bandit DDBBC standard-head canister vacuum cleaner has a bag for dust collection but no HEPA filter.
-Is it a stand-out performer?
+Snapshot: The Dirt Devil Bandit DDBBC is a standard-head canister vacuum cleaner with a 1.5L bag.
+How well does it clean your floors?

-Snapshot: The Dyson Big Ball Origin standard-head canister vacuum cleaner has a bin for dust collection but no HEPA filter.
-Is it a stand-out performer?
+Snapshot: The Dyson Big Ball Origin is a standard-head canister vacuum cleaner with a 1.1L bin.
+How well does it clean your floors?

 Snapshot: The Bissell Bolt Ion #1312G cordless stick vacuum has plenty of features.
 But how well does it clean floors?